anon-blue/anon.blue/README.txt

      hhhhhhhhhhhhhhhhhh It was a dark and stormy night

-              hhhh          hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhThe
+              hhhh          hhhhhhhhhh                                      The
 storm blew a table through the old men, he pushed the table.
-                                                                 This is the ful
-l feeling that morning brings.
+                   The table, much to thr old men's surprise,    This is the ful l feeling that morning brings.
                                    houo  girl  horse mouth d hh h hh hh hh hhhh hhhhhhhh